Whiskey Sour Cocktail Recipe

 Directions

-3. Add ice and shake again until well chilled.
+2. Add ice and shake again for 12–15 seconds until frothy and cold.

 Mixologist's Notes